-browsers: Google Chrome, Mozilla Firefox, Opera, and also Microsoft Edge.
+These applications were tested on different browsers: Google Chrome, Mozilla Firefox, Opera, Microsoft Edge, and Safari.
 Tests for each browser were conducted for both private and non-private browsing sessions.
-For our tests, every web-application was used in a freshly generated browser tab.
-We have conducted our experiments in two widely used desktop operating systems: Windows 10 and Ubuntu 16.04.
-Both operating systems were deployed in VirtualBox 5.1.8 virtual machines with 1GB of RAM.
-Memory dumps of both systems are acquired through atomic virtualization-aided methods.
+For our tests, every webapplication was used in a freshly generated browser tab.
+We have conducted our experiments in three widely used desktop operating systems: Windows 10, Ubuntu 16.04, and macOS Sierra.
+Each operating system was deployed in VirtualBox 5.1.8 virtual machines with 1GB of RAM.
+We acquired memory dumps from all systems through atomic virtualization-aided methods.
 Each virtual machine was restarted between separate test runs.